WinterAxis/ESV-MD-Bible/The_Bible_esv/22_Song_of_Solomon/Song_6.md

 Before I was aware, my desire set me among the chariots of my kinsman, a prince.

 ###### 13
 Return, return, O Shulammite, return, return, that we may look upon you.
-Why should you look upon the Shulammite, as upon a dance before two armies? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Why should you look upon the Shulammite, as upon a dance before two armies?

 ***